theshreyaa/DSA-PRACTICE/README.md

 # DSA PRACTICE
-This repo contains all DSA Questions I did.
+This repo contains all DSA Questions I did during when I did DSA.